Return of the water vole

 An ambitious reintroduction programme has saved the water vole from the edge of extinction in Scotland.

 The tiny mammals were almost wiped out by escaped populations of American mink and by loss of habitat.
-However, a joint initiative between Forestry Commission Scotland, Scottish Natural Heritage, The Loch Lomond and The Trossachs National Park Authority, the River Forth Fisheries Trust and the Royal Zoological Society of Scotland has turned the tide.
+However, a joint initiative between Forestry and Land Scotland, Scottish Natural Heritage, Loch Lomond & The Trossachs National Park, Forth Rivers Trust and the Royal Zoological Society of Scotland has turned the tide.

 More than 1,000 water voles have been released into Loch Ard forest in Stirlingshire from a captive breeding programme.
-Today, they’re thriving and even colonising new areas.
+Today they are thriving and even colonising new areas.

 Improving habitat for water voles